prisma/prisma-examples/typescript/circleci/README.md

 git commit -m "Initial commit"
 ```

-In your GitHub account, create a new repository and copy its git URL, for example:
+In your GitHub account, create a new repository and copy its git URL, e.g.: `git@github.com:w0wka91/circleci-prisma.git`

-`git@github.com:w0wka91/circleci-prisma.git`

 Add a new remote to your local git repository: